 During my first trip to India I met two Westerners who told me they had come to India to seek out a “qualified guru.”
 I laughed and with my usual lack of tact asked: “Are you qualified disciples?
 Do you think a qualified guru would accept you?”
 They looked very taken aback and then admitted that it was not likely.
 But when I met them some months later they told me they had gotten initiation from every guru they met.
 “Just to make sure,” was their explanation.
 They had not gotten the idea.

 Devotee and friend.
-Here we have the marvelous seeming-contradiction that is the jewel of Eastern religion: the ability to be simultaneously absolutely reverent toward and yet absolutely familiar with and at home with God.
-The awe, fear, and trepidation, so beloved to Western religion, past and present, simply do not come into it.
+Here we have the marvelous, seeming contradiction that is the jewel of Eastern religion (including Eastern Christianity): the ability to be simultaneously absolutely reverent toward and yet absolutely familiar with and at home with God.
+The fear and trepidation, so beloved to Western religion past and present, simply do not come into it.
 Why?
 Because the orientals intuit their unity with God, while the occidentals feel utterly separated and alien from God.
 Consequently Western religion demands reconciliation and placation while Eastern religion simply calls us to unity, a unity that is essential and eternal.
-Westerners doubt their salvation, but Easterners know it is unnecessary for them to “be saved.”
-They may have forgotten their unity with the Divine, but they have never lost it.
-They do not find or get salvation, they recover it.
+Westerners doubt their salvation, but Easterners know that they may have forgotten their unity with the Divine, but they have never lost it.
+They do not find salvation, they recover it.
 The infinity of God and their finitude does not daunt them in the least.
 They rejoice in both as devotees and friends of God.
-Because only such people can know this, Krishna says its a secret–the Supreme Secret.
-Indeed.
+Because only such people can know this, Krishna says it is a secret–the Supreme Secret indeed.